 Top Stocks In Virtual Reality: Smartphone

-As of Q2 2017, Google’s Android OS controls an 87.9% market share of the smartphone market.
-It also controls an astonishing 66% of the tablets market share.
+Google’s Android OS comprises approximately 75% of worldwide smartphone OS market share, and they also control 28% of the tablets market share.
 Google is perhaps in the best position to unlock the mass-market potential of Virtual Reality.

 The Bottom Line

 It would be a mistake to think that the virtual reality market is limited to gaming.
 The potential applications of this technology are basically limitless.
 These companies are in an excellent position to capture VR market share as the industry grows.